The Best Fully Automatic Espresso Machine in 2025: Top 11 Picks for Every Pocket & Skill Level

 On top of that, anyone who uses their machine every day should give it a thorough clean at least once a week.
 Just to be clear: that means running a cycle with detergent as well as the daily wiping, flushing and rinsing.

+Depending on the coffee beans you’re using, oils can build up in the hopper and go rancid.
 That’s why I make a point of recommending you don’t completely fill the hopper.
 That is, unless you know those beans will disappear fast.
-There are also other advantages to doing things this way:

 Once empty, cleaning the hopper is a breeze.
 Just wipe it out with a dry cloth.
 And since coffee absorbs scents and flavors, using any kind of chemical detergents is only asking for trouble, so don’t do it.